gonzalofq1/446-final/README.md

 To change the initial conditions, the definition of `IC` can be changed.

 Changing the boundary conditions is a little less straightforward.
-To use different boundary conditions, go to `equations.py` and create a copy of the `SchrodingerBCNonLinear` and change the function `BC(X)` in the `Advection` sub-class to fit your needs.
+To use different boundary conditions, go to `equations.py` and create a copy of the `SchrodingerBCNonLinear` and change the function `BC` in the `Advection` sub-class to fit your needs.
 An example of this can be seen in the class `SchrodingerBCLinearSlit`.